digitalcredentials/dcc-website/index.md

   <header>
   <div class="container-md content" markdown="1">

-# We are building an infrastructure for digital academic credentials that can support the education systems of the future.
+# The Digital Credentials Consortium is advancing the use and understanding of portable, verifiable digital academic credentials in higher education through open source technology development and leadership, research, and advocacy.

 Read: [Whitepaper (PDF)](/docs/white-paper-building-digital-credential-infrastructure-future.pdf) &#124; [Credentials to Employment: The Last Mile (PDF)](/docs/Credentials-to-Employment-The-Last-Mile.pdf)